Maverick0351a/oscillinkfirm/opra/README.md

   - [x] Scaffold created with minimal /health and /v1/query (wired to oscillink query service).
   - [ ] Watcher, ingest/index routers, chat/report endpoints.
   - [ ] UI chat with receipts modal; report builder.

+## Service SLOs and metrics

+Target SLOs (single node, CPU):

+- /v1/chat (extractive): p95 ≤ 150 ms
+- /v1/query (k ≤ 60): p95 ≤ 180 ms

+Reading latency histograms (when metrics enabled):

+- Enable Prometheus metrics in the process (see the root README “Metrics and observability”).
+When enabled, we expose:
+  - osc_query_abstain_total{reason,endpoint}
+  - osc_ocr_low_conf_total{endpoint}
+  - osc_ocr_avg_conf_gauge{endpoint}
+- For end‑to‑end latency histograms, use your HTTP layer/ingress or a sidecar (e.g., Envoy/NGINX) to emit request duration buckets; this repo’s benchmark scripts write CSVs for direct analysis.

+Notes:

+- If you observe p95 above the SLOs, record the index/model digests from the response receipt:
+  - receipt.query_model_sha256 and receipt.index_model_sha256
+  - ingest_receipt.index_sha256
+  and include benchmark JSON/CSV for triage.

+Dev note (no license for local testing):
+- The licensed container entrypoint enforces license validation.
+For local benchmarks, you can override the entrypoint to run uvicorn directly and skip the gate:
+  - `docker run ... --entrypoint uvicorn ... examples.query_server:app --host 0.0.0.0 --port 8080 --workers 4`
+  - Mount `_tmp_demo` → `/data` and `models_registry.json` → `/app/models_registry.json` to match embedding dims.